 Visit our Academic Learning Support page.

-Visit our Student Centre Resource Centre at AC313 to learn about CTL supports or to book a study space.
-Our summer hours are Monday to Thursday from 10 a.m.-4 p.m. and Friday from 10 a.m.-3 p.m.
-Email us at email@example.com.
+Visit our Student Centre Resource Centre at AC313 to learn about CTL supports.
+Our opening hours are Monday to Thursday from 10 a.m.- 5 p.m. and Friday from 10 a.m.- 4 p.m.
+Email us at firstname.lastname@example.org.

 Our roots run deep when it comes to advising and collaborating with educators.
 We are dedicated to creating a “community of practice” in which teachers interact, learn and support each other.
 Some of our programming includes a professional development course for faculty, the Celebration of Teaching and Faculty Showcase, and the New Faculty Orientation.

 We also offer webinars and workshops for instructors – from designing accessible syllabi, to the pedagogy of care, to creating effective teaching portfolios.

 Our Educational Developers provide consultations on syllabus and assignments; curriculum development and mapping; course design; equity, diversity and inclusion; and research support.
 This includes experiential learning courses and curricula.